 InterCure Announces Record-Breaking Second Quarter Financial Results With 4 Times YOY Revenue Growth

-Achieved record revenue of NIS 45 million (over CAD$17 million), an increase of 400% year-over-year and over 35% quarter-over-quarter
+Achieved record revenue of NIS 45 million (over CAD$17 million), an increase of 400% year-over-year and 37% quarter-over-quarter

-Achieved quarterly run-rate Q2 Pro Forma[1] revenues of NIS 55 million (over CAD$21.4 million)
+Achieved quarterly run-rate Q2 Pro Forma[1] revenues of NIS 55 million (over CAD$21 million)

 Recorded continued increase in operating profit, EBITDA[2] and net profit